Museum of Israel: model of Jerusalem in the year 66 AD

 Mark Twain - The Innocents Abroad - 1869

-At the end of the Second Jewish War (132-35) Emperor Hadrian proscribed the Jews from Aelia Capitolina, the town he had founded on the ruins of Jerusalem and which was named after the emperor's first name (Aelius) and the Capitoline Hill, a symbol of Rome.
-Today it is very difficult to find open references to Aelia Capitolina.
-For the Jews it is a sort of case of "repressed memory", a condition where a memory has been blocked by an individual due to the high level of stress contained in that memory.
-The Museum of the History of Jerusalem which is housed in the Citadel does not even mention Aelia Capitolina.
+At the end of the Second Jewish War (132-135) Emperor Hadrian proscribed the Jews from Aelia Capitolina, the town he had founded on the ruins of Jerusalem and which was named after the Emperor's first name (Aelius) and the Capitoline Hill, a symbol of Rome.

-Aelia Capitolina is a case of "repressed memory" for the Christians too.
+Aelia Capitolina is forgotten by the Christians too.
 It was built above the ruins of Jesus' Jerusalem and its remaining monuments indicate that the current, mainly Mameluke, town is some 10 feet above Aelia.
-The pilgrims who come from all over the world and who sometimes almost re-enact the sufferances of Jesus by carrying heavy crosses and wearing crowns of thorns, prefer not to be aware of the existence of Aelia under the stones of Via Dolorosa.
+The pilgrims who come from all over the world and who sometimes almost re-enact the sufferances of Jesus by carrying heavy crosses and wearing crowns of thorns, prefer not to be aware of the existence of Aelia beneath Via Dolorosa.

 Inscription in the courtyard of the Church of Flagellation celebrating Emperor Trajan